YegorGilyov/pouchdb-boilerplate/docs/proto/PROTO-TDD-DAL.md

 ## Infrastructure hooks

-- `useProtoDBInit` initializes the database:
+- `useProtoDBInit` initializes the database.
+  - Database initialization consists of two steps:
+    * Creating indexes according to the spec.
-  - Ensures that the entire database is properly denormalized (uses the utility function `denormalizeDocument`).
+    * Ensuring that the entire database is properly denormalized (using the utility function `denormalizeDocument`).
-  - Creates indexes according to the spec.
+  - To prevent concurrent database initialization, use a shared singleton pattern with promise synchronization.

 ## Utility functions